LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** 0

-**Description:**  The number of additional surveys required before a candidate site can be flagged.
-The company will hold all measurements in a site_watchlist and flag sites until the there are enough survys collected.
+**Description:**  The number of days required to have passed since the first site added to the site watchlist before a site can be flagged.
+The company will hold all measurements in a site_watchlist.
 The emissons rate used to triage flagging based on followup threshold and proportion are specified with follow_up.redundancy

 **Notes on acquisition:** No data acquisition required.